swaldman/sbt-ethereum/README.md

 ## SBT Keys Added

 These are likely to be pretty fluid.
-The docs may not be up-to-date.
 From within `sbt`, you can see a quick description of settings with

     > settings -V ^eth